Cheetos And Bad Bunny Drop Exclusive adidas Fashion Collection, Inviting Fans To Deja tu Huella (Leave Your Mark)

 Jul 22, 2021, 10:00 ET

-PLANO, Texas, July 22, 2021 /PRNewswire/ -- What happens when you mix a Bad Bunny with a Mischievous Cheetah?
+PLANO, Texas, July 22, 2021 /PRNewswire-HISPANIC PR WIRE/ -- What happens when you mix a Bad Bunny with a Mischievous Cheetah?
 The hottest capsule collab of the year.

 When Cheetos® and global music superstar Bad Bunny first introduced the Deja tu Huella™ campaign in 2020 to celebrate the impact that Hispanic culture has made on today's society, they set out on a mission to inspire the next generation to Deja tu Huella, a phrase that translates to "leave your mark."
 Since last year, that rally cry has only grown stronger.